influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 | :-------------- | -------------------:|
 | 2019-08-18T00:06:00Z  |  2.0000000000    |

-The query uses the InfluxQL [COUNT() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#count) to count the number of `water_level` points, grouping results into 12 minute time intervals, and offsetting the preset time boundaries by six minutes.
+The query uses the InfluxQL [COUNT() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#count) to count the number of `water_level` points per location, per 12-minute interval, and offset the preset time boundaries by six minutes.

 The time boundaries and returned timestamps for the query **without** the `offset_interval` adhere to InfluxDB database's preset time boundaries.
 Let's first examine the results without the offset: